 Otherwise, you will end up with a very dense texture.

 Use bananas, apples, or zucchini for added moisture in your coconut flour recipes.
 This also allows you to cut down on the amount of sugar added.

 Also, mixing coconut flour, almond flour, and other gluten free flours can create a "grain-free" gluten free all purpose flour for your gluten free desserts.

-See these Paleo recipes to learn how make your own coconut flour tortilla wraps and tasty Paleo desserts.
+See these coconut flour recipes to learn how make your own coconut flour banana bread and muffins.

 Avoid These Ingredients in Your Gluten Free Desserts

 - Vegetable Gum

 - Hydrolyzed Plant Protein

 - Wholemeal Flour